Are Indiana Vital Records Open to the Public?

 Are Indiana Birth Records Public Information?

 Yes, but it depends on the statutory period of confidentiality.
 According to state statutes, Indiana birth records earlier than 75 years after the birth are not accessible to parties who have no direct interest in the certificate.
 Only family members, present spouse(s), children, listed parents/guardians, legal representatives, or parties who can provide genuine proof of relationship and government-issued identification can access those records.
+But after 75 years, they become public birth records.

 How Do I Obtain Indiana Birth Records?

-To find Indiana birth records, requesters must present the following information about the individual whose record is being sought for and pay the relevant fees:
+To find Indiana birth records, requesters must present the following information about the individual whose record is being sought and pay the relevant fees:

 - The Full name at birth